Why did I get a parking fine?

 There are two ways you can request a review:

 If you want to view your fine and any photos attached it, enter your details in the form below.
 We recommend you do this before you make an appeal.

 Please do not contact the Mayor or Councillors regarding fine reviews, as Victorian state law prevents them from playing any role in this process.

 If your fine is not cancelled you may elect to have the matter dealt with in the Magistrates Court.
-You need to notify Council in writing Moreland City Council, Locked Bag 10 Moreland 3058.
-Please be aware that court costs are added if a fine is taken to court.
+You need to notify Council in writing by mailing Moreland City Council, Locked Bag 10 Moreland 3058 by the due date.

 More information about the parking fine appeal process is available on the Victorian Government Fines Victoria website.